-If an invasive species is non-native non-native species has been non-native, early detection and rapid action are crucial to prevent its establishment.
+If an invasive species is non-native, early detection and rapid action are crucial to prevent its establishment.
 The preferred response is often to eradicate the organisms as soon as possible.
 In the event that eradication is not feasible or resources are not available for its eradication, containment and long-term control measures should be implemented.

 Paradoxically, non-native species can be automatically protected by legislation when the law protects all species belonging to a particular taxonomic group or when protection is afforded to all species by so-called 'reverse listing' other than those listed as huntable (usually during an open season) or as pests (which can generally be killed at all times).
-Hence, in order to allow the control of Ruddy Ducks (Oxyura jamaicensis) in the Netherlands the species had to be listed on Article 54 of the Dutch Hunting Law (Hughes et. al. 1999), while in the UK the control is permitted under general license (J. Knot, pers. comm.). the species is still protected and only controllable through special license (B. Hughes, pers. comm.).
-In some cases, such bureaucracy can seriously delay control/eradication strategies.
-It has been proposed that this can be avoided if legislation makes express reference to "indigenous" species in lists of protected species, thus leaving non-native species is perhaps not wise owing in particular to the threat of disturbance to native fauna.
+Hence, in order to allow the control of Ruddy Ducks (Oxyura jamaicensis) in the Netherlands the species had to be listed on Article 54 of the Dutch Hunting Law (Hughes et. al. 1999), while in the UK the control is permitted under general license (J. Knot, pers. comm.).
+In some cases, bureaucracy can seriously delay control/eradication strategies.
+It has been proposed that this can be avoided if legislation makes express reference to "indigenous" species in lists of protected species, thus leaving non-native species unprotected and hence freely controllable (DCCNH 2001).
+However, allowing uncontrolled killing of invasive species is perhaps not wise owing in particular to the threat of disturbance to native fauna.
 It seems the best approach is to make reference to specific non-native species within legislation and sanction their eradication/control under license.
 The design and implementation of control strategies should involve hunters' organisations.